 The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.

 Park Inn (Pulkovskaya)

-The hotel offers a great selection of restaurants within the hotel.
-It also offers a small selection of shops such as a pharmacy, news agents and gift shop.
+The hotel offers a great selection of restaurants as well as a small selection of shops including; a pharmacy, newsagents and gift shop.

-This hotel aslo has the added benefit of a swimming pool, (240 sq.m.) is considered the biggest indoor hotel swimming-pool in Moscow with water slides and Jacuzzi.
+This hotel also has the added benefit of a swimming pool (240 sq.m.) - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.

 ibis Moscow Paveletskaya

 St Petersburg Hotel

-This large hotel has 410 rooms all with TV, telephone and en-suite facilities.
+This large hotel has 410 rooms all with a TV, telephone and en-suite facilities.
 It has conference rooms capable of holding up to 800 delegates and two restaurants offering both simple and gourmet food; the buffet breakfast in the ‘Winter Garden’ restaurant is a great way to begin your day with terrific views over the Neva River and the singing of exotic birds.
 There are also two bars which offer snacks throughout the day.